 ● Must be creative, able to problem solve, take initiative, have strong communication skills, create a positive learning environment, and the ability to relate to others with emotional intelligence.
 Learn and stay current with technology used for documentation, communication, and other work activities.

-Minimum qualifications: High School Diploma/GED, have held a valid Driver’s License for two years, able to pass a physical/drug screen/TB test, able to pass criminal background check, has own personal vehicle with proof of insurance, and able to work a flexible schedule, including evenings and weekends.
+Minimum qualifications: High School Diploma/GED, have held a valid Driver’s License, able to pass a physical/drug screen, able to pass criminal background check, has own personal vehicle with proof of insurance, and able to work a flexible schedule, including evenings and weekends.

 Preferred education: Associates or Bachelor’s degree (B. A.)

 - This position is responsible for the daily operations of the assigned department.
 Supervises and coordinates activities of Lead Direct Support Professionals and Direct Support Professionals (DSP).
 Provides either directly or indirectly the provision and coordination of a variety of supports for people receiving services that will ensure their health and safety.